establishingsecurity/CAT/doc/src/prng/lcg.rst

 	* :math:`-a \in U`
 	* :math:`a + b \in U`

-    :math:`U` with the same operation as on :math:`G` is than a group itself.
+    :math:`U` with the same operation as on :math:`G` is then a group itself.

 We now have the Lehmer style LCG in lattice form and can apply the :math:`\LLL` algorithm to the lattice basis to obtain a different basis :math:`B` of the same lattice with